michal-flaska/cheat-tables/README.md

-# Collection of Cheats & Trainers
+# Collection of my own Cheats & Trainers made using Cheat Engine

 A collection of Cheat Engine tables created during my learning process.
-These tables demonstrate memory editing, value manipulation, pointermaps, pointerscans and basic scripting using Cheat Engine.
+These tables demonstrate memory editing, value manipulation, pointermaps, pointerscans, assembly and more using Cheat Engine.

 > [!IMPORTANT]
 > This repository is for **educational and demonstration purposes only**.
 It exists solely to showcase my own work.
 I do **not** condone or take responsibility for any misuse, abuse, or redistribution of these cheat tables.